RohanLone/Home/index.md

 ---
 # Career Objectives

 My name is Rohan Lone.
-I am pursuing a master’s degree at the **Swami Ramanand Teerth Marathwada University Nanded**.
+I am pursuing a master’s degree at the **SGGS Institute of Engineering & Technology, Nanded**.
 I am proficient in Python and Java programming languages, data retrieval and processing with SQL, data visualization with Power Bi, Tableau, and Matplotlib.
 I am interested in working with large datasets, including cleaning and connecting data.
 I enjoy reading about AI, tech, and Cloud Computing.

 I am very proficient at using Tensorflow to build and AI systems to solve Computer Vision and NLP problems.
 More details about these projects can be found below: